-Jack Massucci is the longest running member of the Wildcat League beginning his 59th year of service.
-Jack began as a site director then initiated the position of League Fundamentalist where he instructed for 19years.
+Jack Massucci is the longest running member of the Wildcat League beginning his 60th year of service.
+Jack began as a site director then initiated the position of League Fundamentalist where he instructed for 19 years.
 He became League Secretary in 1988 and to Vice-President in 2000.
 Jack is the liaison between schools, the park board, and sites.
 He is also in charge of the logistical side of Wildcat.
 Jack retired from Concordia High School where he taught and coached for 37 years.
 Jack coached football, basketball but was one of the areas finest baseball coaches.
 Jack has over 500 victories including 3 final four appearances including a state runner-up title in 1995.
 Jack was elected to the Indiana Baseball Coaches Hall of Fame in 1993.
-He and Lois have been married for 55 years and they have 2 children, Jeff and Patti.
+He has 2 children, Jeff and Patti.
 He also has three grandchildren, Daniel, Jacob and Tessa.
-Daniel and Jacob were coaches in the Wildcat League
+Daniel and Jacob were coaches in the Wildcat League in years past.

 Bill Derbyshire began his Wildcat career as a director at Kekionga in 1969. he was a site director for 16 years; served as the league secretary for 11 years and has been president since 2004.
 He was an educator for 40 years.
 During that time he taught math in the Fort Wayne Community Schools and Blackhawk Christian School.
 He also coached baseball at Elmhurst where he holds many coaching records including most victories (300).
 His teams gathered 10 Sectional, 3 Regional Crowns and 1 SAC crown in his 17 year tenure.
 He also served as Elmhurst's athletic director for 5 years.
 He retired in 2002.
 Bill and his wife Martha have 2 sons, Bill and Bob.